Inflammatory Bowel Disease

 Some people with Crohn's disease have minor symptoms and hardly any discomfort or pain.
 Their symptoms may only flare a few times.
 But others may experience frequent diarrhea, intestinal ulcers, and problems in other parts of their bodies, such as inflammation of the joints, skin rashes, and eye problems.

-Crohn's disease can cause the intestines to become blocked by swelling and scar tissue.
-People with the condition may also be more susceptible to infections and developing abscesses in and around their intestines.
+Crohn's disease can cause blocked intestines from swelling and scar tissue.
+People with the condition may also be more at risk for infections and abscesses in and around their intestines.

-In ulcerative colitis, the large intestine becomes inflamed and ulcers may develop.
+In ulcerative colitis, the large intestine gets inflamed and ulcers may develop.
 Ulcerative colitis affects only the large intestine.
-The inflammation begins in the rectum (the last few inches of the large intestine where feces are stored before they leave the body) and can affect only the rectum or the part of the large intestine that joins it.
-However, most kids and teens who have ulcerative colitis have the condition throughout their large intestines.
+The inflammation begins in the rectum (the last few inches of the large intestine where poop is stored before it leaves the body) and can affect only the rectum or the part of the large intestine that joins it.
+Most kids and teens who have ulcerative colitis have the condition throughout their large intestines.

 The most common symptoms of ulcerative colitis are abdominal pain and bloody diarrhea.
-But some people also experience these symptoms:
+But some people also have these symptoms:

 - weight loss